jcwang587/cgcnn2/README.md

 ## References

-The original paper describes the details of the CGCNN framework:
+The original paper describes the CGCNN framework in detail:

 ```bibtex
 @article{PhysRevLett2018,